trm109/java-cli/README.md

 ```
 This will start the project.
 - The CLI is called `./planner` and help is accessible by running `./planner --help`.
+    - From here, we recommend populating the databases using `./populate`.
 - The Database Viewer is accessible at `http://localhost:8080`.
     - The email is `admin@email.com`, and the password is `admin`
     - The database is available with these settings: